apache/nuttx/configs/sam4l-xplained/README.txt

          CONFIG_NXFONT_SANS17X23B=y         : Pick a font (any that will fit)

         * This orientation will put the buttons "above" the LCD.
-The reverse landscape configuration (CONFIG_LCD_RLANDSCAPE) should "flip" the display so that the buttons are "below" the LCD.
-That configuration, however, is untested.
+The reverse landscape configuration (CONFIG_LCD_RLANDSCAPE) will "flip" the display so that the buttons are "below" the LCD.

        ** The hardware is write only, but the driver maintains a frame buffer to support read and read-write-modiry operations on the LCD.
+          Reading from the frame buffer is, however, untested.

        Then, in order to use the OLED, you will need to build some kind of graphics application or use one of the NuttX graphics examples.